 Here are 6 Ways Your Field Service Business is Stronger with Microsoft Dynamics 365 and FIELDBOSS:

 An end-to-end field service software solution is vital to the success of any field service operation.
 Given the increased complexity of the field service industry and constantly evolving best-practices, field service operations that don’t use a comprehensive software solution are out-performed by competitors that do.

 FIELDBOSS stands out because it is a complete end-to-end solution that allows our system to show important metrics such as profit on a work order in real-time.
 From customer relationship management, to field dispatch resources, to accounting, and enterprise resource planning (ERP) – our end-to-end, seamless integration provides an unprecedented level of clarity that, when combined with other FIELDBOSS tools, drives new opportunities and new levels of service.

 2. Connected Interactions

-FIELDBOSS provides employees and technicians with 360⁰ information, from any location to improve resource productivity and customer satisfaction.
-When using the common data model in Microsoft Dynamics 365, you save all core information such as customer and product data in a central place and have access to this data in multiple applications within the 365 suite.
-Using an app, you can also query sources such as product catalogues as master data.
+FIELDBOSS empowers technicians with a 360-degree view of customers and real-time guidance to improve resolution time and earn customer trust.
+By using the common data model in Microsoft Dynamics 365, all core information such as customer and product data is saved in one central place.
+Access to this data is available in real-time across multiple applications within the Dynamics 365 suite.

 3. Integration to Outlook and Other Microsoft Technologies